 Contrary to popular perception, Apple (AAPL) generates only about 17% of its revenue from the Chinese market.
 Boeing (BA), Caterpillar (CAT), General Motors (GM), Starbucks (SBUX), Nike (NKE), and Ford (F) are some other US companies with a strong presence in the country.
 But none of them get more than 25% of their revenue from China.

 Morgan Stanley and Thomson Reuters just published their Global Exposure Guide, which tracks revenue and cost exposure by region.
-Here are some of the most popular American and European stocks with high exposure to the Chinese market, available on CAPEX WebTrader platform:
+Here are some of the most popular American stocks and European stocks with high exposure to the Chinese market, available on the CAPEX WebTrader platform:

 The stocks and ETFs highlighted on this list are sourced from industry analysts, but they may not be a perfect fit for your portfolio.
 Before you decide to purchase any of these stocks, do plenty of research to ensure they are aligned with your financial goals and risk tolerance.

 The Benefits and Risks of Investing in China